rikhuijzer/fx/README.md

 - 🚀 Small footprint (requires only a few MB of memory).
 - 📱 Mobile-friendly interface to allow publishing posts from mobile devices.
 - 📝 Markdown support.
+- 🔒 Backup your site as plain text files (to have useful diffs in Git).

 ## Background